FHA Home Loan Basics: What Homebuyers Should Know About the FHA Loan

 Own Your First Home

-FHA loans make it more affordable for individuals to own their first Snoqualmie Ridge home without continuing to save for a larger down payment while renting.
+FHA loans make it more affordable for individuals to own their first Buda new home without continuing to save for a larger down payment while renting.
 Any lawful U.S. resident of legal age may become an approved candidate for this loan.
 Legal age can change depending upon the state.
 Speak with a local loan officer to find the minimum legal age requirements in a specific area.
 FHA loans are one mortgage loan product that makes homeownership more accessible for many prospective homebuyers that may not be approved for a conventional home mortgage.
 FHA-approved lenders may have differences when it comes to requirements.
 Potential candidates are urged to compare a few of such lenders for the best terms and conditions.

 Basic FHA Loan Requirements